 - Chocolate jimmies, for sprinkling

-- 1. Into a medium saucepan, sift together the cornstarch, sugar, salt, and cocoa powder.
-Slowly whisk in the half-and-half, until the mixture is combined and smooth.
+- 1. In a medium saucepan, sift together the cornstarch, sugar, salt, and cocoa powder.
+Slowly whisk in the half-and-half until the mixture is combined and smooth.
 Whisk in the egg yolks, one at a time, until smooth.

-- 3. Remove from the heat and stir the vanilla, peanut butter, and chocolate chips into the hot pudding until thoroughly melted and combined.
+- 3. Remove the pan from the heat and stir in the vanilla, peanut butter, and chocolate chips until thoroughly melted and combined.

-- 4. Place eight 4-ounce custard cups or ramekins on a rimmed baking sheet.
-Pour the pudding into the cups, using a damp paper towel to clean up any drips.
-Cover the custard cups with plastic wrap.
-Alternatively, pour the pudding into a large bowl and cover the surface of the pudding with plastic wrap to prevent a skin from forming.
+- 4. Pour the pudding into a large serving dish or eight 4-ounce custard cups or ramekins set on a rimmed baking sheet.
+Cover the pudding with plastic wrap, pressing the wrap directly against the surface of the pudding to prevent a skin from forming.
 Refrigerate the pudding until very cold, at least 4 hours and up to overnight.

 - 5. To serve, serve the pudding with a dollop of whipped cream and a sprinkling of chocolate jimmies.
 All that’s left to do is grab some spoons.